OSInside/kiwi/doc/source/concept_and_workflow/customize_the_boot_process.rst

   OS deployment is `/dev/sdj`.
 With `rd.kiwi.oem.maxdisk=500G` the deployment will land on that RAID disk.

+``rd.kiwi.oem.installdevice``
+  Configures the disk device that should be used in an OEM installation.
+This overwrites/resets any other oem device specific settings, e.g oem-device-filter, oem-unattended-id or rd.kiwi.oem.maxdisk from the cmdline and just continues the installation on the given device.
+However, the device must exist and must be a block special.

+.. note:: Non interactive mode activated by rd.kiwi.oem.installdevice

+   When setting rd.kiwi.oem.installdevice explicitly on the kernel commandline, {kiwi} will not ask for confirmation of the device and just use it !

 ``rd.live.overlay.size``
   Tells a live ISO image the size for the `tmpfs` filesystem that is used for the `overlayfs` mount process.
 If the write area of the overlayfs